Alexander Philips Wilson Philip

-Alexander Philips Wilson Philip FRS FRSE (15 October 1770– c.
+Alexander Philips Wilson Philip (born Alexander Philip Wilson; 15 October 1770– c.
 1847) was a Scottish physician, physiologist and medical author.
 He conducted experimental studies on animal and human physiology particularly dealing with digestion, circulation, and the nervous system.
 He is thought to have gone bankrupt and fled to France where he died in obscurity.

 Life

-He was born Alexander Philip Wilson at Shieldhall, Renfrewshire in Glasgow the son of Agnes Gillespie and her husband, Alexander Wilson.
+He was born at Shieldhall, Renfrewshire in Glasgow the son of Agnes Gillespie and her husband, Alexander Wilson.
 The family estate was sold off in 1781 and Philip changed his surname from Wilson to Philip after the death of his paternal grandmother Susannah Wilson in 1811.
 Susannah had inherited wealth from her ancestor John Philip who had been governor of St Martin and laird of Almeriecloss, Angus.

 He was educated at the High School in Edinburgh then studied medicine at the University of Edinburgh gaining his doctorate (MD) in 1792 and then taking up practice in the city.
 Early influences included Alexander Adams and he also studied under William Cullen.
 He became a Fellow of the Royal Medical Society in 1791 and received his doctorate in 1792 with a thesis on an experimental esay on the process of digestion.
 He conducted several experimented on himself, having orange juice and forcing himself to vomit it the next day to examine the state of digestion.
 In 1795, aged 25, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Alexander Monro (secundus), Andrew Duncan, the elder, and William Wright.
 In 1797 he was elected President of the Royal Medical Society.